-Wyne received dual degrees in Management Science and Political Science from the Massachusetts Institute of Technology (2008) and earned his Master in Public Policy from the Harvard Kennedy School (2017), where he was a course assistant to Joseph Nye.
-While at the Kennedy School he served on a Hillary for America working group on U.S. policy towards Asia.
+Wyne graduated from the Massachusetts Institute of Technology with dual degrees in Management Science and Political Science (2008) and received his Master in Public Policy from the Harvard Kennedy School (2017), where he was a course assistant to Joseph Nye.
+While at the Kennedy School, he served as a part-time research assistant at the German Marshall Fund, helping Derek Chollet conduct research for his book The Long Game: How Obama Defied Washington and Redefined America’s Role in the World (2016).

 Four Principles to Guide U.S. Policy Toward China